Va1ord/Code-Marathon-5-days/README.md

 I would like to participate in more similar code marathons.
 I have created a new repository with a Telegram bot, so you can watch it now
 I think it would be interesting to work with different APIs See you soon
+Maybe I'll start developing a bot and work with the new API

   First day - Сarts.
 So, the first marathon project has been completed!